SvenGDK/PS-Multi-Tools/USERGUIDE.md

 #### RCO Extractor
 1. Select a folder containing .rco files or select a single .rco file
 2. Click on "Extract" and wait until the .rco file(s) is/are extracted.

+### Game Patches
+#### Search & Download Game Patches
+1. Enter a game ID (like PPSA02081) and click on "Search"
+2. A new window will be opened with a list of available patches
+3. Select the patch you want to download and download each piece pkg of this update (if there is more than 1 piece)
+   - You can add the download to the queue and download it later or together with other ones
+5. Downloads will be stored in the "Downloads" folder on the same location as PS Multi Tools.

 </details>